 In 2010, as part of our Moving Forward Initiatives (MFI), INLIVIAN revised the rent calculation to an income-based, stepped rent process with stepped escrow deposits.
-The income bands are a \$2,500 range with the stepped rent being 30% of the range low end.
+The income bands are \$2,500, with the stepped rent being 30% at the low end of the range.
 For example, in a \$5,000 - \$7,499 annual income band, the low end of \$5,000 is divided by the 12 months of the year and multiplied by 30%.
 The total tenant payment required by the tenant would be \$125.
 Annual adjusted income will be used to establish the income band.
 A ceiling flat rent was established at INLIVIAN Fair Market Rents (PBV units only) by bedroom size and is reviewed/updated annually every fall.
-In 2018, INLIVIAN removed the escrow deposit and replaced it with two new incentive programs: The Challenging Barriers Program and the Milestone Program.
+In 2018, INLIVIAN replaced the escrow deposit with two new incentive programs: The Challenging Barriers Program and the Milestone Program.
 The income bands for rent calculation have not changed.